Code of Conduct

 NCC CODE OF CONDUCT

-VAS Digimobility Limited (VDL) is a Value-Added Services (VAS) provider licensed by the Nigerian Communications Commission (NCC) to offer value added services to the telecommunications industry.
+VDL Technologies is a Value-Added Services (VAS) provider licensed by the Nigerian Communications Commission (NCC) to offer value added services to the telecommunications industry.
 We enable our subscribers (through the mobile operators) to access a wide range of additional services such as Caller Ring Back Tunes (CRBT), SMS Infotainment and Entertainment Content, as well as a host of services over IVR.
 Access to these services can either be via SMS, IVR or WEB.

 i.
 Purpose of the Code Nigerian Communications Commission (NCC) has advised all licensed telecommunications service providers in Nigeria to provide a Consumer Code of Practice.